-Laboratory testing: Laboratory testing is necessary for most men, although no laboratory work may be needed.
+Laboratory testing: Laboratory testing is necessary for most men; however, there are cases where laboratory work may not be needed.

 If laboratory tests are performed, they would normally start with an evaluation of your hormone status (testosterone or male hormone), particularly if one of your symptoms is low sexual desire (low libido).
-Blood tests for testosterone should ideally be taken early in the morning because that's when levels are usually at their highest.
-Other blood tests, such a luteinizing hormone and prolactin, can help determine if there is a problem with the pituitary gland.
+Blood tests for testosterone should ideally be taken early in the morning, when levels are usually at their highest.
+Other blood tests, such as those that measure luteinizing hormone and prolactin, can help determine if there is a problem with the pituitary gland.

 Imaging: An ultrasound may be performed.
 This test may be done on the lower abdomen, pelvis, and testicles, or restricted to just the penis.